-Regulation Domain: There are seven Regulation Domains for you to choose from, including North America (N.America), Europe, France, etc. The Channel ID will be different based on this setting.
+Regulation Domain: There are seven Regulation Domains for you to choose from, including North

+America (N.America), Europe, France, etc. The Channel ID will be different based on this setting.

-Channel ID: Select the ID channel that you would like to use.
+Channel ID: Select the wireless connection ID channel that you would like to use.
+Use the Scan Channel Usage to help to select non-occupied wireless channel.